“You should have lied, boy,” the man he called stepfather had said.

 Wiping his nose on his sleeve, the boy determined not to make this mistake again.
 He felt the rage grow inside his chest.
 In his now clenched fist he still held the charred stem of the leaf, his fingernails digging into his palms as he attempted to crush it in his little hand.
 Releasing his grip to check the damage, he was disappointed to find the stem still largely intact, in spite of having previously been made brittle by the fire.

 This was no trophy.
 This was a mistake.
 The boy now looked with shame and anger at the remains of his leaf, wondering how he could have been so stupid to think anyone else would appreciate it the way he did.
 No longer a source of pride or interest, the boy saw only a reminder of what had just occurred.

 He cast the stem to the ground and with all his might he stamped his foot on it.
-He picked up a toy truck and smashed the stem over and over.
-He dropped a heavy book on it, and even tried punching it a few times.
+He smashed the stem over and over with the palm of his hand, dropped a heavy book on it, and even tried punching it a few times.